TheLobbyDeluxe/.github/profile/README.md

 ----

-A rehost of the original GMTower server that closed on April 8th 2016.
+A rehost of GMod Tower aimed to flesh out the Lobby 2 experience.

 Join the open beta server at `join.gmtthelobby.com`.